 For further assistance…

-If you or someone you care about was unfairly sentenced for a California crime, we invite you to contact us for a free consultation.
+If you or a loved one was unfairly sentenced for a California crime, we invite you to contact us for a free consultation on post-conviction relief.

 Call us or complete the form on this page to speak in confidence to an experienced California criminal lawyer.

 Also see our article on pardon applications in California.